This piece is part of our Guide To Gains series where we cover the top six foods that boost testosterone.

 – Bone density: As men age, their testosterone levels drop, as do their bone densities.
 Clinical trials showed that men can restore bone density, particularly in the spine and hips, by increasing their testosterone levels.

 The symptoms of low testosterone can be similar to other serious health concerns, like heart failure or depression.
-If you believe your low testosterone may be due to other factors beyond age, be sure to speak to your doctor.
+If you believe your low testosterone may be due to other factors beyond age, talk with your doctor.

-Additionally, with adding foods that boost testosterone to your daily mean plan, if you plan to make drastic changes to your diet or exercise, it’s always a good idea to get advice from a qualified physician first.
+Additionally, with adding foods that boost testosterone to your daily meal plan there may be additional facets to consider.
+When making drastic changes to your diet or exercise, it’s always a good idea to get advice from a qualified physician first.